How long does Viagra last? 6 factors affecting duration

 How long does Viagra last?

-Viagra (sildenafil) is typically effective for about four hours after you take it.
-And some small studies have shown that it may be effective for up to 12 hours in some people, though this may not be true for everyone.
+Viagra (sildenafil) is typically effective for about 4–6 hours after you take it.
+Some small studies have shown that it may be effective for up to 12 hours in some people, though this may not be true for everyone.

-Although Viagra is only effective for this amount of time, the medication may remain in your system for up to a day.
-That said, as time passes, the concentration of Viagra is too low for most people to experience a noticeable effect after the four-hour mark.
+Although Viagra is only effective for a certain amount of time, the medication may remain in your system for up to a day.
+That said, as time passes, the concentration of Viagra is typically too low for most people to experience a noticeable effect after 4–6 hours.

 6 factors that influence how long Viagra lasts